Can You Change Medicare Supplement Plans With Pre-Existing Conditions?

 Which States Allow Medigap Plan Changes With Pre-Existing Conditions?

-Some states have enacted protections beyond federal guaranteed issue rules, allowing beneficiaries to switch Medigap plans more freely regardless of health status.
+Some states have enacted rules beyond federal guaranteed issue.
+Beneficiaries in these states can switch Medigap plans more freely regardless of health status.

-Two protection categories exist: year-round open enrollment, available in four states where insurers must accept all Medicare beneficiaries at any time without medical underwriting, and the birthday rule, active in 12 states plus Indiana as of 2026, where beneficiaries have an annual window around their birthday to switch to an equal or lesser benefits plan without medical underwriting.
+The birthday rule is active in 12 states plus Indiana as of 2026.
+Beneficiaries have an annual window around their birthday to switch to a plan with equal or fewer benefits without medical underwriting.

 These protections apply to beneficiaries who qualify for Medicare and reside in the applicable state at the time of application.